-Enjoy indigenous based menu items at Black Rooster Bistro (while supplies last).
+Enjoy indigenous based menu items featuring bison (while supplies last).

 Featuring special price on cranberry wild rice sourdough bread.